 Disney is right, the stories we tell matter.
 How we interpret the world and the events of the world matters.
-For far too long we have rewarded the cynic/critic with our accolades and attention.
+For far too long we have rewarded the cynic and the critic with our accolades and attention.
 That attention is waning.
-People are tired of the self-righteous critic — a shift represented in all avenues of pop culture, from Lego’s “Everything Is Awesome,” Pherell’s Happy, and Barak Obama’s “Yes we can!” to The Voice, Jimmy Fallon, Ellen DeGeneres, and Kid President.
+People are tired of the incessant, self-righteous commentary of social criticism.
+It’s a shift represented in all avenues of pop culture, from Lego’s “Everything Is Awesome,” Pherell’s “Happy,” and Barak Obama’s “Yes we can!” to The Voice, Jimmy Fallon, Ellen DeGeneres, and Kid President.

 “Seek and you shall find,” Jesus tells us.
 And it’s true.
 If we look for him, we will find him.
 Everywhere and in everything.
 If we merely look for ways to criticize, if we simply look for weaknesses to exploit, if we only look for ills to bemoan, we will find them in abundance until they pile up over our heads and block out the sun.

-The critic is puffed up, but the child knows the Father’s love and shares it.
+The critic is puffed up, but the child knows the Father’s love and shares it freely.

 With a God like this loving you, you can pray very simply.
 Like this: